 Indeed, after being ‘killed’, Harry finds himself in King’s Cross station and his life is restored, as his task is not yet completed.
 In each of these books/films, Love wins in the end, pure unconditional Love.
 And in each film, the pathway to restoration/rebirth is delayed and resisted by the war of the disconnected ego masculine against the Divine Masculine.

-In the ‘real world’ of 3D ill-us-ion, that war has suppressed the feminine, to the extent that in some parts of the world today, girls live in peril for going to school.
-And so on.
+In the ‘real world’ of 3D ill-us-ion, that war has suppressed the feminine, to the extent that in some parts of the world today, girls and women still live in peril, with limited options because of their gender.
 This 3D planet, an extension of Gaia’s consciousness, is in deep stress from industrialization and overconsumption by a human population that needs to transition from caterpillar to butterfly stage rapidly.
 And as if time has collapsed, amid the chaos of Iraq, Islamic State members last week took sledgehammers to Ashur’s winged bulls in the Mosul Museum and bulldozed the ancient Assyrian capital, Nineveh.
 How symbolic.
 We know as 5D presses in more deeply, those who push against it and cling to old ego structures and belief templates are liable to crack.
 So, dear friends, will you focus steadfastly with us on anchoring unconditional Love in this field, in whatever way feels best to you, and let ‘all the rest’ go now?

 If you read this previous post about the Pink Star exercise, here is an extension now from Ashura, using the visualization of Pink Butterfly.